clkcompton/api-weather-planner/README.md

   database : 'weather-planner'
 });
 ```
-The password can be changed in this file and under the account details in "Users and Privileges"

-The below images show the settings/structure of the user and activity tables.
+1. Create the user and activity tables in Workbench.
+The below images show the settings/structure of the tables.

 User Table Settings:
 <img src="https://user-images.githubusercontent.com/74030805/116908354-6807f580-ac08-11eb-8822-e6a62f5d6a80.png" width="300">